AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 - The response shows only three of seven rows for readability.
 Each row `data` array aligns with the `columnIds` order: index `0` = visits, index `1` = orders, index `2` = revenue.
 - The `value` field contains the human-readable date label for each row.
 The API resolves the date formula to actual calendar dates in the report suite timezone.
 - `summaryData.totals` provides aggregated metric totals across all rows in the response.
-- `totalPages: 1` with `lastPage: true` indicating that all results fit within a single page.
+- `totalPages: 1` with `lastPage: true` indicates that all results fit within a single page.

 ### Request parameters